chrisfromredfin/dcon21-milb/README.md

 If you would like to run and poke around on this demo yourself, you can clone or download this repo, then:

-1. Run `composer install` to get all the dependencies in vendor, etc.
+1. Run `composer install` to get all the dependencies in vendor, etc. (NOTE: composer.lock assumes PHP 7.3; `composer update` may help if you are on a different version.)
 2. Import the database.
 If using DDEV, you can restore the snapshot provided.
 Otherwise, you can use the `source_data/db.sql.gz` file.

 You will have a single node created that is the home page, which is a basic page built using layout builder.